 Here are a few questions to ask yourself that will help optimize your retirement savings growth.

 1. What tax benefits does an RRSP offer?

 “Contributing to an RRSP allows you to deduct the contribution amount from your taxable income and provides tax-deferred growth on the investments in the RRSP,” said ATB Wealth Senior Solutions Analyst Financial Planning, Linda Lamarche.

 You can calculate the estimated tax savings of your RRSP contributions.
-First, determine your tax rate by looking at your income and tax rate.
+First, determine the applicable tax rate that applies to your income level.
 Then multiply your total contribution by that tax rate and you will have an approximate calculation of the reduction in tax or possible refund.

-As long as you have available RRSP room, meaning you haven’t contributed right up to your limit, the value of your TFSA can be transferred to your RRSP at a later date.
+If you decide to contribute to a TFSA and still have contribution ‘room’ in your RRSP, the value of your TFSA can be transferred to your RRSP at a later date.